American Car Brands

 9. Oldsmobile – Established in 1897, Oldsmobile was one of the oldest car brands in America before General Motors discontinued it in 2004.
 The Oldsmobile Cutlass became one of the most popular cars in America during the 1970s and 1980s.

-10. Jeep – Originally a military vehicle produced during World War II, Jeep has become synonymous with off-road capability.
+10. Jeep – Originally a military vehicle produced during World War II, the Jeep became synonymous with off-road capability.
 The Jeep Wrangler continues to embody the brand’s rugged and adventurous spirit.

 These classic brands have played a pivotal role in the development of the automotive industry and continue to be celebrated for their contributions to American automotive history and culture.